-Over the past four-plus decades, Acee has racked up numerous accolades, including inductions into the IMLCA Hall of Fame, the Long Island Metropolitan Hall of Fame, the Junior College Lacrosse Hall of Fame and the SUNY Cortland C Club Hall of Fame.
-He served as the defensive coach for the U.S. lacrosse team which won a world championship in 1994 and was also the head coach for the South team at the North/South All-Star Game in 2002.
-Acee was honored as the Howdy Myers Man of the Year by the USILA in 2001, and in 2007, he was recipient of both the USILA’s Frenchy Julien Service Award and the IMLCA Creators Award.
+Prior to his time at the Academy, Acee, a 1963 graduate of Cortland State, spent 30 years as the lacrosse coach at SUNY-Farmingdale.
+Under his guidance, the Rams secured three NJCAA championships and reached 25 Final Fours.
+Acee received the NJCAA Coach of the Year accolade on four occasions (1977, 1981, 1987, and 1997).
+Over his extensive career, he achieved numerous honors, including inductions into the IMLCA Hall of Fame, the Long Island Metropolitan Hall of Fame, the Junior College Lacrosse Hall of Fame, and the SUNY Cortland C Club Hall of Fame.
+He played a role as the defensive coach for the U.S. lacrosse team that clinched the world championship in 1994 and served as the head coach for the South team at the North/South All-Star Game in 2002.
+Acee was recognized as the Howdy Myers Man of the Year by the USILA in 2001, and in 2007, he received both the USILA’s Frenchy Julien Service Award and the IMLCA Creators Award.

-Fred is very proud of his three children Andreana, Paulette, and Mike.
-He also has 5 beautiful grandchildren Sara, Michael, Paige, Kayla and Ella.
+Fred takes immense pride in his three children: Andreana, Paulette, and Mike.
+Furthermore, he is a doting grandfather to five beautiful grandchildren: Sara, Michael, Paige, Kayla, and Ella.